pedroCX486/dockerized-youtrack-arm64/README.md

 # dockerized-youtrack-arm64
 Docker files to run YouTrack (.jar) on an ARM64 server.
 This may not be the best/optimal settings but it works quite well.

-You need to download the YouTrack `.jar` file from the JetBrains website and change the files as needed for the version you got.
+You need to download the YouTrack `.jar` file from the JetBrains website and change the Dockerfile as needed for the version you got.

 After that it's as simple as: